poyentung/poyentung.github.io/_pages/about.md

 news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-I am a [Research Associate](https://www.esc.cam.ac.uk/staff/dr-po-yen-tung) working in both [Materials](https://www.emg.msm.cam.ac.uk/) & [Earth Sciences](https://www.esc.cam.ac.uk/) Departments at the University of Cambridge.
-I have the privilege of being affiliated with [Peterhouse](https://www.pet.cam.ac.uk/), the oldest college at the university.
-I am keen on a broad range of topics, primarily those that lie at the crossroads of physical sciences, materials discovery and machine learning.
+I'm a [Research Associate](https://www.esc.cam.ac.uk/staff/dr-po-yen-tung) working in both [Materials](https://www.emg.msm.cam.ac.uk/) & [Earth Sciences](https://www.esc.cam.ac.uk/) Departments at the University of Cambridge.
+I'm chuffed to bits to be affiliated with [Peterhouse](https://www.pet.cam.ac.uk/), the oldest college at the university - it’s quite a special place!
+My interests are pretty wide-ranging, but I’m especially excited by anything that combines physical sciences, the hunt for new materials, and machine learning.
+Always up for a chat about these topics, so don’t hesitate to get in touch!

 <!-- I obtained my PhD in Materials Science from [Max Planck Instuitute for Sustainable Materials](https://www.mpie.de/en), where I was supervised by [Prof. Dirk Raabe](https://www.mpie.de/person/43164/2763408) and [Dr Michael Herbig](https://www.mpie.de/person/43136).
 My first half of PhD contres around sustainable materials, extending the lifespan of engineering materials and contributing the sustainable development of energy. -->